-Most state laws define crimes of drunk driving as follows: driving a motor vehicle on a road or highway while under the influence of alcohol.
+Most state laws define crimes of drunk driving as driving a motor vehicle on a road or highway while under the influence of alcohol.
 This can mean that you have driven poorly, even if your blood-alcohol concentration (BAC) is low.
-Newer statutes also provide for a per se offense, which a person commits when driving a motor vehicle on a road or highway with a blood-alcohol concentration of .08 percent.
+Newer statutes also provide for what is called a “per se offense,” which a person commits when driving a motor vehicle on a road or highway with a blood-alcohol concentration of .08 percent.
 This means that even if you have driven perfectly, you can still be charged with driving under the influence.

-Several state statutes require that a defendant was driving a vehicle in order to be convicted of a drunk driving offense.
-Other states use the terms operating a vehicle or being in physical control of the vehicle.
-These terms are not normally synonymous, and so it is important to determine how an individual state defines the term in the statute.
+Several state statutes require a person to be driving a vehicle in order to be convicted of a drunk driving offense.
+Other states use the terms “operating a vehicle” or “being in actual physical control of the vehicle.”
+These terms are not normally synonymous, so it is important to determine how an individual state defines the term in its laws.

-A number of issues may arise that relate to the "driving" element of a drunk driving offense.
-For instance, a person may be in a car but has not turned on the ignition.
+A number of questions may arise that relate to the "driving" element of a drunk driving offense.
+For instance, a person may be in a car without turning on the ignition.
 The question in some cases is whether the person was driving or operating a vehicle or whether the person was using the vehicle as a temporary shelter.
 Courts in various jurisdictions have identified several factors that may be used to determine whether someone has been driving a vehicle.
-Some of these include the following:
+These are generally:

-Police officers will often look at the defendant's physical appearance and symptoms of drunk driving in order to determine whether the defendant is intoxicated.
+Police officers will often look at the driver’s physical appearance and symptoms of drunk driving in order to determine if there is evidence that the driver is intoxicated.
 The following are some of the more common symptoms of intoxication:

-The defendant's BAC level will be determined through one of three methods.
+Finally, the defendant's BAC level can be determined through one of three methods.
 The most common of these methods involves an analysis of the defendant's breath.
 Other tests analyze the blood or urine of the defendant.
 Refinements in the methods by which a defendant's BAC is determined have strengthened the ability of prosecutors to prove this BAC.
-However, these tests are not above reproach, and skilled defense attorneys can often successfully attack the methods by which the defendant's BAC was analyzed.
+However, these tests are not above reproach, and skilled defense attorneys may be able to successfully attack the methods by which the defendant's BAC was analyzed.
 While a driver can refuse certain BAC tests, there can be serious penalties for refusal.